Swift version: 5.6

 A dictionary is a collection of values stored at named positions.
 Whereas you would access values in an array using

 myArray, with a dictionary you use named positions such as

 myDict["Scotland"].
 You don't even need to use strings for the positions – you can use another object if you choose, such as dates.

 These named positions are called "keys", so dictionaries represent what's known as a key-value pair: each key has exactly one value, and each can appear only once in a dictionary.

-Available from iOS 7.0 – learn more in my book
+Available from iOS 7.0

 This is part of the Swift Knowledge Base, a free, searchable collection of solutions for common iOS questions.